floorin/oracle_php/README.md

 # Lighweight library to work with oracle using php
 ## Automatically detects the columns of the table

 *Of course, you need to have enabled OCI8 php extension.
-The library is under development and the goal is to be ready until December 1, 2019*
+The library is under development and the goal is to be ready until December 1, 2019 + Wiki pages.*

 Returns an object that contains the columns of the table as property, and the following methods: loadModel(), findFirst(), find(), next(), exportAsArray(), insert(), update(), delete(), beginTransaction(), rollback(), fetchTable(), checkIfIsNull(), commit() and of course sql_query().